glencornell/rat/README.md

 the European Commision (Telematics Applications Programme, Research Sector).
 It has benefited from hardware donations by Hewlett-Packard and Sun Microsystems, and software donations by Microsoft.

+## TODO

+Feature Enhancements:

+- [ ] Add Opus codec
+- [ ] Add 256 bit AES encryption
+- [ ] Create text-based UI for headless operation
+- [ ] Allow full-duplex operation
+- [ ] Publish SDP over SAP
+- [ ] Reduce jitter by switching to realtime scheduler

+Refactor:

+- [ ] Merge the rat-common code with this, as there is no other applications using rat-common
+- [ ] Organize files into subdirectories

+Deprecated capabilities to be removed:

+- [ ] Remove DES encryption

+Testing:

+- [ ] Unit tests
+- [ ] Performance tests